Gustavo Rondón: Political career

 In the municipal elections of 1998, he ran for the Arequipa provincial mayor's office for Vamos Vecino, however he was not elected.
-He tried his candidacy again in the municipal elections of 2002 for Primero Perú and in the municipal elections of 2006 for Fuerza Democrática; in both cases without success.
+He tried his candidacy again in the municipal elections of 2002 for Primero Perú and in the municipal elections of 2006 for Fuerza Democrática, in both cases without success.

 In the general elections of 2006, he was a candidate for the Congress of the Republic by Alliance for the Future, not being elected.

 He also ran for the regional Presidency of Arequipa in the 2010 regional elections for the Arequipa Renace regional movement, without succeeding again.

 In the 2011 general elections, he was elected Congressman representing Arequipa by the National Solidarity Alliance, with 58,984 preferential votes, for the 2011-2016 parliamentary term.

 During his parliamentary work, Rondón was elected by the Board of Spokespersons as President of the Audit and Comptroller Commission for the period (2012-2013).
 Being the most coveted commission, it had to face the summons of former president Alejandro Toledo to its commission.

-He left office on August 8, 2013, passing the presidency of said commission to Virgilio Acuña.
+He left office on 8 August 2013, passing the presidency of the commission to Virgilio Acuña.

 In 2016, Rondon was part of Hernando Guerra García’s presidential ticket under the National Solidarity-UPP alliance to run in the general elections in Peru of the same year.
 However, after a few months the ticket withdrew from the electoral campaign.